 Lee then gave his time for free to an electrician in Gosport, helping to rewire council properties there.
 He was keen and willing, but had little experience – which made applying for electrician jobs a very difficult task.

 As a mature student, Lee found it tough as some employers did not want to take a risk on him.
 He was also juggling his financial commitments - mortgage, children and a big reduction in income.
 But Lee’s patience and tenacity paid off.

-Lee joined Comserv in May 2021 as an Electrician Improver and with the help of his manager, is now in the process of signing up for his NVQ level 3 to become fully qualified.
-The NVQ level 3 is evidence-based, so Lee can gain the experience he needs and complete the NVQ whilst doing his job, to become a fully qualified electrician.
+Lee joined Comserv in May 2021 as an Electrician Improver and with the help of his manager, signed up for his NVQ level 3 to become fully qualified.
+The NVQ level 3 is evidence-based, so Lee was able to gain the experience he needed and complete the NVQ whilst doing his job, to become a fully qualified electrician.

 Despite the difficulties he faced, Lee would recommend retraining to someone else considering a change of career.
 He decided that it would be far easier to change his career now (at the age of 46) rather than in another 10 years’ time, when he felt some prospective employers might view him differently.

 In the future, Lee would like to help to train younger apprentices.
 He has mentored younger staff in previous roles and thrives in that environment.